 All employees, whether part-time, full-time or temporary, paid or unpaid, will be treated fairly and with respect.
 Selection for employment will be on the basis of aptitude and ability.

-Liberate wants to ensure that no applicant receives less favourable treatment than another on the grounds of the listed characteristics.
+Liberate wants to ensure that no applicant receives less favourable treatment than another on the grounds of any personal characteristic.
 In order to meet this commitment, all candidates are asked to voluntarily complete an equality and diversity monitoring form before joining Liberate.

 All completed monitoring forms are treated as confidential.
 The monitoring form is separated from the application form on receipt and those involved in the selection process do not have access to it.
 The information given by candidates will be solely used for the purpose of monitoring the recruitment process.